 Our workaround is to paste a Google Maps link into the appointment notes.

 Get Google Maps link

 Get the link from Google Maps.
 Either the Share button for the location or, if selected on the map, the browser address bar.

 Google Maps lets you mark the location of each event and navigate by foot, public transport or car.
 You get an indication of how long it’ll take to reach a venue (add extra time for heavy traffic).

 The public transport integration is fantastic in a busy city.
 It’ll show you exactly where to catch the bus or train and where to get off.
 In many locations, there’s real time information on arrival times.

 Tip: Edinburgh buses are great but don’t announce stops, unlike London buses.
 Use your phone GPS to track your progress and know where to get off.

-I find the venue on Google Maps and Save it to a personal list.
+I find a location on Google Maps and Save it to a personal list.
 That list is linked to my Google account and appears on all devices which have Google Maps installed.